-For financial years that ended between 2017 and 2022, the Company's auditor was PricewaterhouseCoopers LLP.
-Details as to the remuneration paid to PricewaterhouseCoopers LLP for the fiscal year ended December 31, 2022, can be found in the Company's Annual Information Form for the year ended December 31, 2022, filed on www.sedar.com.
+The Directors propose to nominate MNP LLP as Auditors of the Company for remuneration to be determined by the Board to hold office until the next Annual General Meeting of the Shareholders.
+MNP LLP was first appointed as the Auditor in 2023.
+Details as to the remuneration paid to the Auditors for the fiscal year ended December 31, 2023, can be found in the Company's Annual Information Form for the year ended December 31, 2023, filed on www.sedarplus.ca.
+The Board recommends that Shareholders and Proxyholders vote FOR the appointment of MNP LLP.